Obama Will Free Drug Offenders By The Dozens In A History-Making Move Against Mass Incarceration

 “There’s a big chunk of that prison population, a great huge chunk of our criminal justice system that is involved in nonviolent crimes,” the President said in a December 2012 interview with Time.
 “And it is having a disabling effect on communities.
 Inner-city communities are most obvious, but when you go into rural communities, you see a similar impact.
 You have entire populations that are rendered incapable of getting a legitimate job because of a prison record.”

-The mass incarceration epidemic hurts more than just those
+The mass incarceration epidemic hurts more than just those serving time.

 “It gobbles up a huge amount of resources,” the President told Time.
 “If you look at state budgets, part of the reason that tuition has been rising in public universities across the country is because more and more resources were going into paying for prisons, and that left less money to provide to colleges and universities.”